Konstantinos-KK/IDD-Fa18-Lab1/README.md

 ## Part F. FRANKENLIGHT!!!

-### 1. Take apart your electronic device, and draw a schematic of what is inside.
+### 1. Take apart your electronic device, and draw a schematic of what is inside. ......................

 **a.
 Is there computation in your device?
 Where is it?
-What do you think is happening inside the "computer?"**
+What do you think is happening inside the "computer?"** he mouse uses a photocell ([light sensor exact model](http://www.instant-sys.com/uploads/pdf/norm/A601BS_en.pdf)) to detect changes in the reflected light from the LED pointing downwards.
+Based on these changes it can send the correct signal to the pc without conveying it to other portions of the device.

 **b.
 Are there sensors on your device?
 How do they work?
-How is the sensed information conveyed to other portions of the device?**
+How is the sensed information conveyed to other portions of the device?** Every computer mouse needs to be able to detect the direction of movement and adjust it to the screen.
+T

 **c.
 How is the device powered?
 Is there any transformation or regulation of the power?
 How is that done?
-What voltages are used throughout the system?**
+What voltages are used throughout the system?** The device uses a usb cable to connect to the computer.
+The usb cable has an output of approximately 5V (5.15V).
+The usb has a DC voltage which is regulated using resistors to prevent the LEDs from burning.
+Capacitors are also used to stabilize the input voltage and debounce the circuit.

 **d.
 Is information stored in your device?
 Where?
-How?**
+How?** The optical sensor chip (photocell) stores ....................

 ### 2. Using your schematic, figure out where a good point would be to hijack your device and implant an LED.

-**Describe what you did here.**
+**Describe what you did here.** The mouse is a gaming mouse and has multiple LEDs for RGB lighting.
+Since the LEDs are regulated already by resistors, I connected in parallel to one of the LEDs the external one.
+Since it is in parallel, the current is divided and both LEDs light up. ......................

 ### 3. Build your light!

-**Make a video showing off your Frankenlight.**
+**Make a video showing off your Frankenlight.** ........................................

 **Include any schematics or photos in your lab write-up.**